-Practise facilities are also very well catered for.
-A good full range, practise putting areas and the helpful shop Pro’s all there to prepare you for your round.
-Lessons are available, and the club seems very well set up for societies etc.
+Practice facilities are also very well catered for.
+A good full range, practice putting areas, and the helpful shop Pros all there to prepare you for your round.
+Lessons are available, and the club seems very well set up for societies, etc.

 There also looks like a lot going on away from the golf.

-With special offer meal deals, and entertainment galore.
-I would seriously look into membership here…if only it wasn’t nearly 200miles from home !!
+With special offers meal deals, and entertainment galore.
+I would seriously look into membership here…if only it wasn’t nearly 200 miles from home !!